International Summer University

 Due to the current Coronavirus pandemic, the International Summer University 2020 at Hochschule Darmstadt has been cancelled.
 Thank you for your interest in studying with us, but the health of our participants, students and staff is of utmost importance to us.
 We look forward to having you with us for our future programmes.

-The Hessen International Summer University of Hochschule Darmstadt is a four-week intensive short term program which runs in summer time (July 12 – August 08, 2020).
+The Hessen International Summer University of Hochschule Darmstadt is a four-week intensive short-term programme which runs in summer time (June 13 – July 10, 2021).

 The Hessen International Summer University Darmstadt also aims to provide an insight into German life and culture.
 Therefore, the Hessen:ISU Darmstadt Team has a variety of activities prepared for all participants outside the classroom.
 The team will be available 24/7 during the summer university.